 Ambulance ride time is required in addition to the program hours listed.

-Tuition includes BCI background check.
+Tuition includes a BCI background check.

 - National Registry of Emergency Medical Technicians